akanadocs/docs-test/ev/envision_install/installing_pm_env_integration_v11.md

 ### Step 3: Configure Policy Manager Container

-The Envision feature is typically installed into a Standalone container.

 1. Launch the *Configure Container Instance Wizard*.
 Navigate to the  Platform release directory \release_directory\bin  and enter:
  - startup.bat configurator (Windows)
  - startup.sh configurator (UNIX)